Applied Practice Experience Program

 What is an Applied Practice Experience?

-An Applied Practice Experience (APE) is a unique opportunity that enables students to apply practical skills and knowledge learned through coursework to a professional public health setting that complements the student’s interests and career goals.
-The APE must be supervised by a Field Supervisor and requires approval from an APE Advisor designated by the student’s academic department at RSPH.
-To successfully fulfill the APE requirement, students must a) complete a minimum of 200 clock hours in one or two public health agencies, institutions or communities; b) meet student-selected MPH foundational competencies and concentration competencies; c) produce at least 2 deliverables that benefit the APE agency; d) enter and track all APE-related information, deliverables and required approvals in the RSPH APE Portal; and e) registration in the student’s Department 595 course (i.e. BSHE 595, BIOS 595, GH 500 etc.) is required in the student’s final semester of enrollment.
+An Applied Practice Experience is a unique opportunity that enables students to apply practical skills and knowledge learned through coursework to a professional public health setting that complements the student’s interests and career goals.
+This required 200-hour (minimum) experience is supervised by a Site Supervisor and requires approval from an APE Faculty Advisor designated by the student’s academic department at RSPH.
+Students align their work with chosen MPH foundational competencies and concentration competencies and produce at least 2 deliverables that benefit the APE organization.
+Students work on their APE after completing at least 9 credit hours towards their MPH.

 APE Steps